APPIC Match and Post-Match Vacancy ServicePolicies for Non-APPIC Member Internship Programs

-If you apply for APPIC membership during the fall membership cycle (i.e., by September 1, 2016), and your site has not participated in the Match or PMVS for three years as a non-member, APPIC policies require you to register for and participate in the 2017 APPIC Match and to accept internship applications via the AAPI Online service (see below).
-To register for the Match you must submit to National Matching Services a signed Internship Site Agreement to participate in the Match along with a signed Statement of Qualification and the non-refundable Match fee of $295 USD.
+If you apply for APPIC membership during the fall membership cycle (i.e., by September 1, 2017), and your site has not participated in the Match or PMVS for three years as a non-member, APPIC policies require you to register for and participate in the 2018 APPIC Match and to accept internship applications via the AAPI Online service (see below).
+To register for the Match you must complete the online registration process and pay the non-refundable Match fee of $295 USD to National Matching Services Inc. (NMS).
 Your APPIC membership application will not be processed by APPIC until your site has registered and paid to participate in the Match.
 Please note that the membership application fee paid to APPIC is separate from the fee you are required to pay to register for the Match.

 Important Points about Participation in the APPIC Match and Post-Match Vacancy Service

 An internship program's accreditation and/or APPIC membership status is an important factor for students in choosing where to apply.
 Given that students often know little about the accreditation process, and given that many sites underestimate the amount of time that it takes to achieve accreditation or APPIC membership, it is vitally important that statements about accreditation and APPIC membership are as clear and unambiguous as possible in order to minimize the likelihood of misunderstandings.